The Best Italian Appetizer Recipes

 • Roasted Vegetables - My go-to's are roasted cauliflower and crispy Brussels sprouts.

-• Marinated Olives - Served in a bowl, like these with Meyer lemon.
+• Marinated Olives - Served in a bowl.

 As you can see, making Italian appetizers to enjoy doesn't have to be tricky or complicated.